Stolen from twice: JC family loses home in fire and is victim of robbery - NewsBreak

 Melissa and Bobby Bennett have three boys together.

 “Thirty years of a marriage went up in flames that night so it’s a lot of accumulation of materialistic things of course, but there was also a lot of memories,” said Melissa Bennett.
-“I mean tons of memories like my children’s pictures and mother’s day cards from when they were two and things of that nature.”3 injured in shooting at Knoxville rap concert
+“I mean tons of memories like my children’s pictures and mother’s day cards from when they were two and things of that nature.”JCPD: Man arrested for allegedly breaking another man’s arm during assault

 With what few items they had left, they stored in a trailer on the property.
 The Bennetts plan on tearing down their home and rebuilding it.